Skip to main content

 • RDFI ACH Credit Monitoring: Requires RDFIs to establish and implement risk-based processes and procedures reasonably intended to identify credit ACH Entries initiated due to fraud.

-With the implementation of these rule changes, financial institutions and other stakeholders involved in ACH transactions will need to adapt their policies, procedures, and risk management processes accordingly.
+With the implementation of these rule changes, financial institutions and other stakeholders involved in ACH transactions will need to adapt their policies, procedures and risk management processes accordingly.
 It’s essential for organizations to stay informed about these regulatory updates and ensure compliance to mitigate ACH-related risks effectively.

-Enhance Your ACH Risk Management Framework with Young & Associates’ Proven Expertise
+Enhance your ACH risk management framework with Young & Associates’ proven expertise

 Are you seeking expert guidance and support to navigate these ACH rule changes and ensure compliance with regulatory requirements?
 At Young & Associates, we understand the unique challenges faced by financial institutions in today’s evolving regulatory landscape.